 The documentary tells the story of three gay men and one women who marry against their orientation in order to fulfill religious and cultural expectations.
 We hear painful accounts of confusion, deception, anger and guilt.
-What the film exposes is that both the gay partners and their straight spouses are victims of halakhic and social standards that leave no approved coupled life for gay people and in doing so invite devastating consequences.
+The film exposes how both the gay partners and their straight spouses suffer devastating consequences when they are expected to follow these norms.

 Eshel is conducting post-screening conversations with the filmmaker, Rabbi Mordechai Vardi, along with other panelists, some who have lived experiences similar to those in the film and others who can bring perspective and context the questions it raises.
 If you are interested in bringing this groundbreaking film to your community, please reach out to us at firstname.lastname@example.org.

 Upcoming Screenings & Panel Discussions